isomerpages/nlb-photo-exhibition-chi/_memories-of-two-cities-singapore/01-tropical-metropolis.md

 ![NLB Photo Exhibition - Collyer Quay](/images/tropical-metropolis-banner.jpg)
 ### **Tropical Metropolis**

 Modern Singapore is a metropolis on all counts.
-However, since the early 19th century, the island has been an important hub for various reasons.
-From 1832 to 1946, Singapore was the seat of the British colonial government and administrative centre of the Straits Settlements.
-Thanks to its strategic location, Singapore had also been an entrepot trade hub.
-Following the opening of the Suez Canal in 1869, Singapore became a major port of call – ships from Europe and India sailing to East Asia, or vice versa, would pass through Singapore.
+But in the early 19th century, the island was already an important hub.
+From 1832 to 1946, Singapore was the administrative centre of the Straits Settlements, comprising Penang, Malacca and Singapore.
+Thanks to its strategic location, Singapore was also an entrepot trade hub.
+Following the opening of the Suez Canal in 1869, the island became a major port of call – ships from Europe and India sailing to East Asia, or vice versa, would pass through Singapore.
 Given its political and commercial importance, Singapore’s development as a metropolis was given great impetus.
+As a tropical island located at the confluence of cultures, the city exuded a distinctive cosmopolitan atmosphere.
+This section showcases early Singapore’s administrative and commercial centres, as well as its leisure and hospitality amenities.

 <p>&nbsp;</p>